npgsql/doc/conceptual/Npgsql/types/basic.md

 * The default type is returned when using `NpgsqlCommand.ExecuteScalar()`, `NpgsqlDataReader.GetValue()` and similar methods.
 * You can read as other types by calling `NpgsqlDataReader.GetFieldValue<T>()`.
-* Provider-specific types are returne by `NpgsqlDataReader.GetProviderSpecificValue()`.
+* Provider-specific types are returned by `NpgsqlDataReader.GetProviderSpecificValue()`.

 PostgreSQL type             | Default .NET type          | Provider-specific type | Other .NET types
 ----------------------------|----------------------------|------------------------|-----------------